adesege/HelloBooks/slate/source/includes/_statusCodes.md

 401 | Unauthorized -- Your API key is wrong.
 403 | Forbidden -- Either the resource requested is meant for authenticated user or administrator only.
 404 | Not Found -- The specified resource could not be found.
-409 | Conflict -- The resource you are updating, creating or requesting already exist.
+409 | Conflict -- The resource you are updating or creating already exist.
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.